The following Risk & Compliance practice note provides comprehensive and up to date legal information covering:

 accidental loss, destruction or damage

 This Practice Note reflects ICO guidance on personal data breaches under the GDPR.
 It also contains additional useful practical information set out in ICO guidance on data security breach management issued under the previous data protection regime.
+This guidance has now been withdrawn.

 Article 32 puts more flesh on the bones of the GDPR’s integrity and confidentiality principle.
-You are required to implement appropriate technical and organisational
+You are required to implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk, taking into account:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.